Attendance & Behaviour

 - Informing school by 8.30am on the morning of the first day of an unplanned absence and any subsequent days following that.

-- Contacting your child’s form tutor/base coach or head of year if you have any concerns that may affect attendance.
+- Contacting your child’s form tutor or head of year if you have any concerns that may affect attendance.

 Leave of absence and family holidays

 Family holidays should not be arranged during term time.
 The Department for Education makes it clear that there is no entitlement for parents to take their child on holiday in term time.
-Any leave must be only in exceptional circumstances and a request must be made to the Head of School, in the first instance, at least 21 days in advance of the proposed absence.
+Any leave must be only in exceptional circumstances and a request must be made to the Headteacher, in the first instance, at least 21 days in advance of the proposed absence.

 Exceptional circumstances would be classed as bereavement or extreme family circumstances not cheaper holidays or issues with parental leave.